If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 Create an image for your channel.

-And if possible, make all your social networks match with your image.
+And if possible, make all your social networks match your image.

 You will probably need at least a logo or nicely designed portrait image for your channel.